cloudify-cosmo/getcloudify.org/guide/3.0/plugin-fabric.md

 {%warning title=Disclaimer%}This plugin is in Alpha and has not been tested.{%endwarning%}

 {%summary%} The [Fabric]({{page.fabric_link}}) plugin can be used to map node life cycle operations to ssh commands or Fabric tasks that are included in your blueprint. {%endsummary%}
-It provides an agent-less method for running operations on destination hosts.
+The plugin provides an agent-less method for running operations on destination hosts.

 {%note title=Note%}
 The Fabric plugin automatically retrieves the IP for the destination host a node is configured to be hosted in so there's no need to retrieve it.